runicscribe/worldbuilding-docs/dae-machina/culture/technology/index.md

 Outside the heartland of the empire a wide variety of less secure currencies are used, mostly various forms of coinage.

+### Sach'ean Diarchy

+Islands are small enough that counterfeightors are relatively easy to track down.
+Currency is coins, made of abalone or gold, with a hole near the edge.
+Typically threaded onto bracelets or necklaces.
+Higher denominations are embedded with gemstones.

 ### Other

 Few fae societies have any form of economy.
 Those that do mostly use barter/favor economies, although some Daal'fae caravans will keep a stock of Eoasian and Free cities currency.